 The one case where you may not be able to keep your number is when you move to a different geographic area.
 Some rural network providers may also hold a waiver from their state government, in which case they’re not required to transfer existing phone numbers.
 In this rare instance, you may not be able to take your number with you.

-Despite these requirements, transferring your number should only take a few minutes.
+Despite these requirements, transferring your cell phone number should only take a few minutes.
 Your new provider will contact you when the transfer is finished, and your service is active.

 Follow these tips to make sure the transfer goes smoothly: